hyperledger/caliper/docs/source/concepts/rate-controllers.md

 Data:   |length |1st    |2nd    |3rd     |4th     |...
 ```

-- The first entry (length) indicates the number of transactions recorded so far.
+- The first entry (length) indicates the number of transactions submitted.
-- If no transactions have been submitted yet (e.g., at the start), the first row will have a value of 0, indicating that no timings have been recorded.
 - Each subsequent entry in the array represents the timestamp of a transaction being enabled (submitted) by the rate controller.
+- The subsequent values (Uint32 values in Big Endian or Little Endian format) represent time in milliseconds from the start of the round.
+Each entry corresponds to the number of transactions submitted starting from 0

 For example, if there are 3 transactions enabled, the binary format would look like: